ncats/translator-modules/ncats/translator/identifiers/README.md

 These should be restored from the \*-master.\* versions of these files in each directory.

 Finally, check if the `server/openapi_server/__main__.py` file has the correct Identifiers server port (8081).

+For good measure, after such extensive rebuilding of the libraries, the 'pip' environment dependencies should also be updated, as documented for the client and server, prior to re-testing and using the updated software.